parrt/cs345/projects/profilers.md

 ## Sampling profiler

-You must create a Java agent with a premain method that creates a sampling thread that wakes up every 1ms (the fastest Java letters do this I believe).
+You must create a Java agent with a premain method that creates a sampling thread that wakes up every 1ms.
 At each clock tick, it must figure out the method in which the main thread is currently executing.
 To do that, it must look at the stack trace of the main thread and filter out anything on the top of the stack that is in the Java library.
 To get that stack trace, it must find the main thread.
-(Here is some code that finds all the threads in the system) You can learn more about java agents.
-You might find java.lang.instrument api useful.
+Here is some [code that finds all the threads in the system](http://www.coderanch.com/how-to/java/ThreadLister).
+You can learn more about [java agents](http://dhruba.name/2010/02/07/creation-dynamic-loading-and-instrumentation-with-javaagents/).
+You might find [java.lang.instrument](http://docs.oracle.com/javase/7/docs/api/java/lang/instrument/package-summary.html) api useful.

 You need to count how many times your sampler awakens in each method.
 From that, we can determine a relative ratio of how much time is spent in each method.
 We won't know the amount of time per se, but we know relatively speaking which ones take the most time because we awaken most often in.
 I suggest you do something like the following to track: